mikus31/for-pure-strategy/README.md

 ## Summary

-Michael is a Cartographer and Data Services Production Manager with 14 years of experience delivering geospatial and other data-related solutions for clients in both the public and private sectors.
+Michael is a Cartographer and Data Services Production Manager with more than 14 years of experience delivering geospatial and other data-related solutions for clients in both the public and private sectors.
+He has significant experience with a number of GIS applications and programming languages, and has a Master's Degree in Digital Mapping from the University of Kentucky.

 ![michael-mcneil-headshot](/images/michael-mcneil-headshot.jpg "Michael McNeil")

 ### Point-form Bio

-Michael McNeil
+**Michael McNeil**

 *GIS Developer*